Reviewed at 11/10/2021

 As per Public Health Direction Restrictions for Impacted Areas (No. 18) Direction available via this link https://www.health.qld.gov.au/system-governance/legislation/cho-public-health-directions-under-expanded-public-health-act-powers/restrictions-impacted-areas.
 From 9am Saturday 09 October 2021, TriCare will reopen all our homes for social visits and visitors who reside in any of the below previously impacted LGA’s will be able to enter all TriCare Residential Aged Care Residences.

 PPE requirements for staff and visitors will be in accordance with a moderate risk rating.
 Part of these PPE requirements is for all persons (except residents) who enter a residential aged care residence to wear a surgical face mask.
 TriCare will provide surgical face masks to people 12 years and over who are visiting.

-We are excited about this news and welcome all our residents’ family and friends back and we will reinstate from this Friday 23 July 2021, the below visiting access times and entry conditions.
-Our staff will happily greet you and your loved ones will welcome you with open arms.
+We are excited about this news and warmly welcome back all our residents’ family and friends.
+To ensure everyone’s safety and to comply with our approved provider obligations, we will reinstate from tomorrow, the below visiting access times and entry conditions.

 Visitor Access Times